vherranz/neuroplane/content/authors/rafael-esteve-perez/_index.md

 # Orden en People
 weight: 40

-bio: 'Rafa studies the development and dynamics of immature neuronal populations in the olfactory tubercle, piriform cortex, and amygdala, and how these are altered in neurodevelopmental disorders such as Rett and Fragile X syndromes using mouse models.'
+bio: 'Rafa studies the development and dynamics of immature neuronal populations in the olfactory tubercle, piriform cortex, and the amygdala, and how these are altered in neurodevelopmental disorders such as Rett and Fragile X syndromes using mouse models.'
 interests: []
 education: []